freeCodeCamp/freeCodeCamp/guide/english/cplusplus/clean-code-guidelines/index.md

 ## Declare constants and types at the top

-They are usually declared after libraries, this makes them be toguether and easier to read.
+They are usually declared after libraries, this makes them be together and easier to read.
 For local variables it happens the same, declare them at the top (Other people preffer it declaring them as later as possible in order to save memory see: [cplusplus.com](http://www.cplusplus.com/forum/general/33612/)

 ## Use only one return function at the end